 Tate Studies dates all the way back to 1750 and this listed building was once used as study rooms for the impressive Swale House.
 Lewis Carroll boarded at Swale House with headmaster James Tate (and even etched his initials into the top floor window where he stayed) so may well have started his creative writing while hard at work in Tate Studies!

-During the first world war Swale House was used to house wounded officers and more recently it was the home of Richmondshire District Council.
+During World War I, Swale House was used to house wounded officers and more recently it was the home of Richmondshire District Council.

 The beautiful master bedroom